 2. Reduced maintenance costs.
 All of our LED tube light fixtures are rated for 50,000 hours and warrantied for 5 years.
 If your office lights are on 12 hours a day and average 20 working days a month, your tubes will work for over 15 years before you would have to replace them.
 Compare that with fluorescent tubes that would have to be replaced every few years, not including replacement of ballasts.

 3. Reduced AC Load.
-Our LED replacement for fluorescent tubes run cooler than fluorescent technology tubes do.
+Our LED tubes for fluorescent fixtures run cooler than fluorescent technology tubes do.
 This means you will require less HVAC cooling to offset the heat generated by your lights.
 This adds up to additional savings in warm climates.

 4. Unbreakable - They are the perfect replacement for expensive shatterproof fluorescent tubes.
 Many of our tubes do not contain glass and will not shatter if dropped.
 You no longer have to worry about all the cost and expense that is associated with shatterproof fluorescent tubes when you convert over to LEDs. (please note, we do sell glass LED Tubes - do not purchase these if you are looking for a shatter proof solution)

 5. Flicker Free Lighting.
 Fluorescent tubes flicker.
 Flickering has many health issues associated with it including:

 - seizures (epilepsy)

-Flickering is caused because fluorescents run on AC power, and AC power cycles at 60 hz in North America (50 hz in Europe).
+Flickering is caused because fluorescent run on AC power, and AC power cycles at 60 hz in North America (50 hz in Europe).
 That means it cycles on and off 60 times a second.
 LED runs off DC power and direct current does not cycle, therefore, no flickering.
 To remove any flickering of your lights, simply replace fluorescent light with LED throughout your building.